 Elena Tarasova is a practitioner of Indian dance since 1987.
-Performer, choreographer, dance teacher with almost 25 years experience and everlastingly learning student and art researcher.
+Performer, choreographer, dance teacher with 26 years experience and everlastingly learning student and art researcher.

 1994-1999 — Saint-Petersburg State University of Culture and Arts.
 Diploma with distinction.

 1996 — established Indian Dance School «Apsara» in Saint-Petersburg.

 2008 — participated in International Kuchipudi Dance Convention in USA.